 However a computer outside of your LAN won’t be able to access your web page using this IP address.
-You will have to ask your Internet service provide to provide you with an static IP (That doesn’t change with time).
-Once you got your static IP address, the easiest way to find your IP is to type “My ip is” at google and note-down the result.
+You will have to ask your Internet service provider to provide you with a static IP (That doesn’t change with time).
+Once you got your static IP address, the easiest way to find your IP is to type “My IP is” at google and note-down the result.

 You won’t be able to access this IP from your own machine nor any other machine on your LAN.
-However you can use a proxy server (www.kproxy.com) to access your hosted page using your static IP.
-But before that you need to setup virtual server and your service provider will surely be helpful in this regard.
+However, you can use a proxy server (www.kproxy.com) to access your hosted page using your static IP.
+But before that, you need to set up a virtual server and your service provider will surely be helpful in this regard.

 How to Setup Virtual Server